 COMMONLY ASKED QUESTIONS CONCERNING TEACHER CERTIFICATION IN NEW JERSEY

-- The State of New Jersey currently requires that all students graduating after September 2004 have a GPA of 2.75 when a GPA of 4.00 equals an A grade in a baccalaureate degree program.
+- The State of New Jersey currently requires that all students graduating with a degree in Education have a GPA of 3.0 when a GPA of 4.00 equals an A grade in a baccalaureate degree program.
 Caldwell University requires a GPA of 3.0 for Education students.